 Change:

 If multiple encoders are used, the scrambled SERVICE, PSDU and pad bits are divided between the encoders by sending bits to different encoders in a round robin manner.
 The i-th bit to the j-th encoder, denoted xi(j), is:

+xi(j) = bNES·i+j; 0 ≤ i; 0 ≤ j ≤ NES-1; NES,u·i+j ≤ NSYM,NDBPS,u

+where

+NES,u is the number of BCC encoders for user u.

+NDBPS,u is NDBPS for user u, where NDBPS is defined in Table 22-5,

-xi(j) = bNES·i+j; ; 0 ≤ j ≤ NES-1; Following the parsing operation, 6 zero tail bits are appended in each FEC input sequence.
+Following the parsing operation, 6 zero tail bits are appended in each FEC input sequence.